herrera-ignacio/sql-guidelines/mysql/table-creation/README.md

 );
 ```

-You can see table information after creation with the `DESC` statement:
+You can see a table's information after creation with the `DESC` statement:

 ```sql
 DESC favorite_food`
 ```

-And you can also update the table via the `ALTER_TABLE` statement.
+You can update a table via the `ALTER TABLE` statement and delete it via `DROP TABLE`.

 ## Constraints